 We address this by taking inspiration from the use of eligibility traces for credit assignment~\cite{Sutton:98rl}, and create heuristics to propagate the reward to actions that otherwise receive no reward.
 If an action is assigned no reward, we propagate to it a reward from a later action by assigning to it the reward of the next action that is assigned one, if one exists within the next eight actions.
 The only exception is that we do not propagate reward from a $\actname{STOP}$ action that receives a negative reward.

 We additionally prevent noisy feedback from being propagated by considering the scenario dynamics.
-We remove all training examples for actions following an action that results in card interaction (i.e., selecting or de-selecting a card) that receives a negative reward.
-If an action results in an invalid set (i.e., the cards selected cannot make a valid set), we remove it from the training data and do not propagate its award.
+We remove all training examples for actions following an action that both results in a card selection (or de-selection) and receives a negative reward.
+If an action with positive reward results in an invalid set (i.e., the selected cards do not match), we remove it from the training data and do not propagate its award.
 These scenario-specific heuristics were developed by identifying common feedback errors in the data.
-Following propagation, we observe that 82.2\% of the actions have reward assigned to them, up from 63.1, without increasing the reward error rate of about 7.0.\footnote{Error rate is determined via a qualitative analysis of 100 randomly-sampled instructions.}
+Following propagation, we observe that 82.2\% of the actions have reward assigned to them, up from 63.1, without increasing the reward error rate of about 7.0\%.\footnote{Error rate determined by manually annotating actions and feedback from 100 randomly-sampled instructions.}